percebus/tic-tac-toe-js/README.md

 $> npm run electron:forge:start
 ```

-This will host the app in http://localhost:3000

 ## `chrome-extension`

 Simply Load the generated `build/` folder from either `chrome` or `edge` `extensions`

 ### `manifest.json`

 We were able to make this application a browser extension by simply including a `manifest.json` file inside `public/` folder.
-NOTE: since there was already a `manifest.json` there, this later was renamed as `manifest.react.json`.
-Moreover, there were attempts of merging the 2 of them, but the `chrome-extension` spec (`"manifest_version": 3`) seems to differ from the one react uses (`v2` perhaps?)

 ### `chrome/background/service_worker.js`